dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 sidebar_label: "Quickstart"
 ---

-# dbt Semantic Layer quickstart

 :::info Coming soon
-The dbt Semantic Layer is undergoing some sophisticated changes, enabling more complex metric definitions and efficient querying.
-As part of these changes, the dbt_metrics package will be deprecated and replaced with MetricFlow.
-For more info, check out the [The dbt Semantic Layer: what's next?](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/) and [dbt_metrics deprecation](https://docs.getdbt.com/blog/deprecating-dbt-metrics) blog.
+The dbt Semantic Layer is undergoing some [sophisticated changes](https://www.getdbt.com/blog/dbt-semantic-layer-whats-next/), enabling you to define more complex metrics and query them efficiently.

+**What’s changing?** The dbt_metrics package will be [deprecated](https://docs.getdbt.com/blog/deprecating-dbt-metrics) and replaced with [MetricFlow](/docs/build/metricflow-core-concepts), a new way to define metrics in dbt.

+**What's new?**  Learn how to [Build your metrics](/docs/build/build-metrics-intro) using MetricFlow, which is one of four key components that makes up the revamped dbt Semantic Layer.
+It handles SQL query construction and defines the specification for dbt semantic models and metrics.
 :::

 ## Public Preview